Atmospheric Sciences (AtSc)

 ATSC 270.
 Computer Concepts in Meteorology.
 3 Credits.

 The course introduces students to the programming knowledge needed for manipulating observational and model data in the atmospheric sciences.
 Topics include programming environments, data visualization, coding and debugging strategies, programming modules, and advanced file I/O. The example problems utilize datasets commonly found in the atmospheric sciences.
-Prerequisites: ATSC 110 and CSCI 160.
+Prerequisite: ATSC 110 and CSCI 160.
 S.

 ATSC 310.
 Introduction to Weather Forecasting.
 3 Credits.